indico/indico/doc/guides/UserGuide/Meetings.rst

 The management of the timetable is the same as for conferences.
 The only difference is while adding contributions.
 In conferences, you can add unscheduled contributions to the timetable.
-On the other hand, in meetings, unscheduled contributions don't exist, you need always to create the contribution.
+In meetings, unscheduled contributions don't exist, therefore you will always need to create the contribution.

 Here, we will just explain how to create contributions.
-For more details and further explanations about the Timetable Management `(see Timetable Management for Conferences) <Conferences.html#timetable-management>`_.
+For more details and further explanations about the Timetable Management `see Timetable Management for Conferences <Conferences.html#timetable-management>`_.

 --------------